erenart/DockerLibrarySystem/README.md

     2) Admin can issue a book to a user by their id.
     3) Admin can revoke the book that was returned by the person who had borrowed it from the reception desk.
 <sup>feedback mechanism: you need to issue with correct info and you can not issue a book to more than one person or admin account otherwise you got warning:</sup>
--THIS BOOK IS NOT AVAILABLE
+- THIS BOOK IS NOT AVAILABLE
--INVALID User ID
+- INVALID User ID
--INVALID Book ID
+- INVALID Book ID

 5. _User Panel_
     ```